adunkman/dunkman.me/app/content/blog/2014/understanding-d3-selection-operations/index.md

 ---
-title: Understanding D3 Selection Operations
+title: Understanding D3 selection operations
 date: "2014-09-16"
 summary: Selection operations in D3 (a library designed to help transform DOM elements in response to data sets) can be a bit tricky without understanding how D3 keeps track of your data.
 aliases: